-Saudi Arabia's switchgear market is set to perform well over the next five years growing at a compound annual growth rate (CAGR) of 3.7 per cent by 2025, according to a report by 6Wresearch, a global market research and consulting firm.
+Saudi Arabia's switchgear market is set to perform well over the next five years growing at a compound annual growth rate (CAGR) of 3.7 percent by 2025, according to a report by 6Wresearch, global market research and consulting firm.

 "Power utility along with the industrial sector dominated the overall switchgear market of Saudi Arabia in 2018, particularly on account of past developments in the power sector of the kingdom," said Kanika Arora, Research Analyst.

 Moreover, initiatives such as the $28 billion renewable energy funding initiative, would further drive the demand for switchgears in the power utility domain of the country, explained Arora.

 She pointed out that the Saudi government’s efforts to diversify the industrial sector by taking various major steps would result in a jump in demand for switchgears in the respective domain.